-9) Duration of hospital admission10) Negative effects on well being11) New infections in household WHO 5 Well Being Index at baseline, day 14, and day 28 and monthly for up to 12 months, either via online diary or telephone 12) To investigate the safety of treatments that are not licensed in the UK 12.
+9) Duration of hospital admission 10) Negative effects on well being 11) New infections in household WHO 5 Well Being Index at baseline, day 14, and day 28 and monthly for up to 12 months, either via online diary or telephone 12) To investigate the safety of treatments that are not licensed in the UK 12.
 Evaluation of overall safety of drugs by the monitoring of adverse events (AEs as defined in the ISAs) For the duration of the treatment course and a defined period after the treatment finishes (see ISAs) Qualitative sub- study 1.
 To explore patients' experiences of consulting, being tested and taking (trial) medication for possible COVID-19.
 Telephone interviews with patients.
 1. After 28 days.
 2. To explore healthcare professionals' views of taking part in research during pandemics.
 2. Telephone interviews with healthcare professionals.
-2. Once practice has completed recruitment.
+Once practice has completed recruitment.
 Intervention(s) may be added or replace e detailed in the Appendiced during the course of the available and all necessary a e trial, subject to suitable Comparator being usual care plus a tr will be no placebo contro trial progresses.
-These w arm is shown to be super However, the primary an s will be a two-arm trial, wit is a will be a two-arm trial, with a will be study.
-Additional a will be detailed in the Apperior, then this will become the alysis of subsequent inters the original Usual Care are or being usual care.
-There arms may be added as the ndices.
-If an intervention the new standard of care. rventions will correspond
+These w arm is shown to be supe However, the primary a s will be a two-arm trial, wrial drug and the comparated in this study.
+Additional awill be detailed in the Apperior, then this will become the alysis of subsequent interstates the original Usual Care are or being usual care.
+There arms may be added as the indices.
+If an intervention the new standard of care.